 To make the scones:

-• In a large bowl, combine the cake flour, sugar, brown sugar, baking powder, and kosher salt.
-Using a pastry cutter or 2 sharp knives, cut the cold butter into the dry ingredients until the mixture resembles coarse crumbs.
+• In a large bowl, combine cake flour, sugar, brown sugar, baking powder, and salt.
+Using a pastry cutter or 2 sharp knives, cut in cold butter until mixture resembles coarse crumbs.
+Slowly pour in cold heavy cream mixture while simultaneously stirring flour mixture with a wooden spoon.
+Gently mix until all the flour mixture is moistened & ingredients are mostly incorporated.
+Be careful not to overmix.

-• Turn the dough out onto a lightly floured surface and knead a few times by hand until the dough comes together (NOTE: The dough will be crumbly, but it will come together as you work with it!) .
-Shape and press the dough together to form a flat disc, about 1″thick.
-Using a 2″ round biscuit or cookie cutter, cut the dough into rounds, occasionally dusting the cutter in flour to prevent the dough from sticking.
-Reuse the scraps and continue to cut into rounds until all dough has been used.
+• Turn dough out onto a lightly floured surface & gently knead together a few times, pressing dough together to form a rough ball.
+Gently press dough into a flat disc, about 1″ thick.
+Using a 2″ round cutter, cut the dough into circles, occasionally dusting the cutter in flour to prevent the dough from sticking.
+Reroll scraps and continue to cut into rounds until all dough has been used.
 (Note: Be sure to use a straight up-and-down motion when cutting the dough, rather than twisting the cutter, as this allows for a better rise).
-Place the scones on a baking sheet lined with parchment paper, spacing about 2″ apart, and place in the freezer for 30 minutes.
+Place scones on a baking sheet lined with parchment paper, spacing about 2″ apart.
+Place scones in the freezer for 30 minutes.
 Meanwhile, preheat your oven to 375°F.

 To make the glaze: